naveenerroju/TheJukeBox_V1/README.md

 **Output**: result String, song details

 # Testing
 Integration tests are provided in the AppTest.java file which includes tests based on the example input and output provided in the project.
+This test alone will cover 80% of the code.
 Ensure to run these tests to verify the application's functionality after any changes.

 # Files Included
 Sample CSV File: songs.csv